MonikaSzucs/comp-2825-computer-architecture-organization/class-3/readme.md

 0000 0001
 - hamming distance of 1 bit that is bad

-- not 8 because it is a avlid word but not the one intended
+- not 8 because it is a valid word but not the one intended
 - any more than half it looks like the wrong word Hamming distance        # of detectable errors      # of correctable errors 8                       7                           3